Post Office Consolidation Act of 1872

 The Post Office Consolidation Act of 1872, formally entitled as the Act to revise, consolidate, and amend the Statutes relating to the Post-office Department (enacted June 8, 1872) consolidated the United States Post Office Department into the Cabinet of the United States.
 It is most notable for a rider enacted under section 148; this was the first provision in what later became known as the Comstock Act of 1873.

+The Act consolidated 827 sections of scattered postal laws into one code and introduced other operational standardization.
+The Act provided the administrative backbone until the next major reorganization occurred, in 1970.